maizzle/maizzle.com/content/docs/upgrade-guide.md

 npm install -g @maizzle/cli@next
 ```

-Alternatively you can just use the NPM scripts like `npm run dev` from `package.json`.
+Alternatively, you can just use the NPM scripts like `npm run dev` from `package.json`.

 ## Update package.json